michalCapo/weblet/README.md

 ## Requirements

-- Google Chrome or Chromium browser (Google Chrome is tried first, then Chromium as fallback)
+- Google Chrome or Chromium browser (automatically detected and configured on first run)
 - Linux (tested on Ubuntu/Debian)
 - `wmctrl` package for window focusing (optional, install with `sudo apt install wmctrl`)

+### Browser Support
+Weblet supports the following browsers (detected automatically):
+- `google-chrome` (preferred)
+- `chromium`
+- `chromium-browser`

+On first run, if multiple browsers are detected, you'll be prompted to choose your preferred browser via `weblet setup`.